 I usually put $1/$10/$20 in the offering each Sunday I’m there – isn’t that enough?

-It is a meaningful spiritual practice to give something of what we have back to God’s work at each service, even if we pledge.
-Pledging, however, is a more conscious practice of giving and allows All Souls to budget its expenses for the year.
+It is a meaningful spiritual practice to give something of what we have back to God’s work at each service, even if we give $1 per week.
+Pledging, however, can be a more conscious and intentional practice of giving of your resources and allows All Souls to budget its expenses for the year.

 Do I need to pledge in order to attend service at All Souls?

 You are welcome at All Souls no matter what you choose to give in the offering plate or as a pledge.
 We do ask that if you believe in the work that this church is doing, you make a pledge to sustain and expand the ministry of All Souls.
 Many who pledge say that they feel even closer to this community by committing to help support it financially.

 Great, I want to participate – how do I pledge?

 My employer makes matching gifts – will All Souls accept those?

 Absolutely!
 Please follow your employer’s process and if you have any questions contact All Souls’ Pledge Secretary, Maggie Cooke.